 Park at the end of County Road 851, and you can access the McCullough Gulch falls with just a 1.3 mile hike.
 Drive south out of Breckenridge, a couple switchbacks up Hoosier Pass (7.9 mi), and take a right on Blue Lakes Road (CR 850), and another right on CR 851.
 This hike is pretty high in elevation, starting at about 11,000′, so the snow usually clears sometime in July.

-Spruce Creek Trail is one of the most popular hiking spots in the Breckenridge area.
+This hike is accessed from Spruce Creek Trail, one of the most popular hiking spots in the Breckenridge area.
 Just south of town about 2.4 miles, opposite the Goose Pasture Tarn, take a right on Spruce Creek Road (CR800).
 Follow signs to the main trailhead parking lot, where low-clearance vehicles must park.
 You can opt for the rough 4wd road and continue another 1.5 miles to park closer.

 From the lower parking lot, the hike all the way up to Upper Mohawk Lake (6.7 mi round-trip) is usually rated as moderate, but some might find it pretty strenuous at the steep points.
 Before climbing the steep switchbacks beside Continental Falls, however, there’s beautiful Mayflower Lakes with its quaint set of cabins and a view of the falls.
 It’s a good spot to rest before the push to the lakes.